Eugenewlf/TaskManagerApp/readme.md

 The create operation is a POST request, and all information is in the body of the request.

 Read
-There are two options for reading and finding tasks: list all task or searching by task names.
+There are two options for reading and finding tasks: list all tasks or search by task names.

-List all Task:
+List all Tasks:
 Display all tasks.

 Searching by task name:
 Input the task name or description of the task you want to find.

 Update
 Users can update task information through the details interface.
-Task name cannot be changed.
+The task name cannot be changed.

 Delete
 Users can delete task information through the details interface.